triradial/Freon4dsl/docs/CRC-Plan.md

 ## TBD
 - [ ] I believe we discussed with Jos in the past that Freon would auto create the single concept when you hit the '+ concept'.
 It doesn't work.
 The the only choice for '+ SystemAccesses' is a SystemAccess concept.
 I see the drop down when I click it rather than it just being created.
 I added a discussion on it to Freon.
 Is this something we'll fix ourselves?
+- [ ] Copy and paste of language concepts only works on list elements.
+So you can't copy a schedule or checklist separately.
+Do we want to do something to support this vs. just copying the event?
+Need to discuss with Jos whether concepts should be selectable and then can be copied like in MPS.

 ## Graham